 The seating arrangements must be such that they prevent candidates from looking over the work of others, intentionally or otherwise.
-The minimum distance in all directions from centre to centre of candidates' chairs must be 1.25 meters apart (APPENDIX 8).
+The minimum distance in all directions from candidates' chairs to the other candidates' chairs must be 1.25 meters apart (APPENDIX 8).